nuclia/ui-starter/README.md

 - a page showing a simple example of Nuclia’s widgets integration
 - a page showing an example of Nuclia’s `NucliaSearchResults` widget working with resulting loading from the API without using `NucliaSearchBar` widget
+- a page showing how to customize Nuclia‘s widgets
 - a simple layout allowing to navigate between the pages

 ## Developing